mvanthoor/rustic-book/src/search/ordering/mvv_lva.md

 > In MVV_LVA move ordering, Piece::NONE cannot be the victim and it also
 > cannot be the attacker.
 You can't capture TO an empty square.
 You also
 > can't capture FROM an empty square.
 Therefore all the cells that have
 > Piece::NONE as part of the combination are 0.
-(Actually, a move FROM an
+(A move FROM an empty
-> empty square isn't even possible... supposing your engine has no bugs in
+> square isn't even possible... supposing your engine has no bugs in the
-> the move generator.)
+> move generator.)
 The top row is also 0, because the King cannot be
 > captured.
 >
 > Setting up the MVV_LVA array this way makes the scoring function somewhat
-> simpler because you don't have to check if the FROM and TO square
+> simpler because you don't have to check if the FROM and TO square contain
-> actually contain pieces, and that you're not capturing a king.
+> pieces and that you're not capturing a king.